Programmable-Air/PCB/README.md

 		 * __A4__ - Drives Valve #22 via a transistor(on the valve board).
 Can be used as a GPIO if slave board is not connected.
 		 * __A1__ - Drives Valve #21 via a transistor(on the valve board).
 Can be used as a GPIO if slave board is not connected.
 		 * __A0__ - Drives Valve #20 via a transistor(on the valve board).
 Can be used as a GPIO if slave board is not connected.

+The yellow, green and white button are connected to the base of the transistors driving their respective valves and override the signal from the Arduino.
+They are intended to be used for testing a new soft robot without any coding.